muddinit/steamtoolkit/README.md

 You can save chart as image and export the data requested in JSON format.

 # TODO
--Reorganize and separate code.
+- Reorganize and separate code.<br/>
--Add server browser(Already have it programmed, just need to adapt for this app and fix bugs).
+- Add server browser(Already have it programmed, just need to adapt for this app and fix bugs).<br/>
--Reduce size of releases.
+- Reduce size of releases.<br/>